E-learning - an interview with the creator

 Przemek: When do we talk about good e-learning?

 Kamil: This is where several issues come to my mind.
 I will try to put down the ones that I consider the most important for good e-learning.
 A very important aspect, compared to classroom, is economics.
 We are not talking about the economics of showing up in the lecture hall, but logging on to a particular platform.
-We are talking about the availability of technical solutions so wide that virtually any technology user can participate in the class, without any "surprises".
+We are talking about the availability of technical solutions so wide that virtually any user of technology can participate in classes, without any "surprises."
 Another very important aspect (and one that is very often confused by e-learning developers) is the understanding that the lecture hall and the remote class platform are two different worlds.
 It is impossible to map it one-to-one, one way as well as the other.
 They are governed by their own laws, which must be respected in order to create lecture material that is good in reception.

 Przemek: What are the most common mistakes made when creating e-learning?